 |sUserNote||[optional] (String) The text note that is stored to the data together with the acknowledged alarm/event item (it is enabled on the Storage page).|

 |tTimeAck||[optional] (Date) The acknowledge time of the alarm.
 If not set, then the acknowledge time equals to the time of calling this method.|

 |sExtra||[optional] (String) Additional parameters parameters. |

 Entries are in format PmNamedValues, for example "ackerid:operator1;lang:en;".

 "lang:xx;" - Definition of national language for Macro expression $.text.
 Language is determined with a text identifier, e.g. "en", "de", "ru" etc. - see Fully supported languages in the PROMOTIC system.
-If the language is not defined, the present language of running application is used instead.
+If not set, then the present language of running application is used instead.
 This is relevant for multiple acknowledgement with filtration string switched on (e.g. $all;area:boiler1;), where it is possible to set the language for evaluation of localized fields.
 For example"lang:en;".

 It is irrelevant for events (relevant only for alarms).

 The method is synchronous, i.e. it is processed immediately by the alarm subsystem.
 Nevertheless writing the history to disk is asynchronous, it means that this method passes the request for writing to the history to the alarm subsystem, it is placed into the queue of requests and it is processed later by the alarm subsystem.